ClaudioAlbertin/brain/README.md

 let network = new brain.Network([2, 4, 1], weights);
 ```

-This would correspond to the following network topology featuring two input neurons, a single output neuron, a hidden layer consisitig of foursc neurons, as well as bias neurons for every layer but the last one:
+This would correspond to the following network topology featuring two input neurons, a single output neuron, a hidden layer consisting of four neurons, as well as bias neurons for every layer but the last one:

 ```
     ◆